devtoguk/milestone-3-THINGS-TO-DO/README.md

 ## Credits

 ### Text content
-Some text has been written by R.Thompson and other activity titles and descriptions have been copied from their respective websites.(if this was not an educational project, permission would have been sought before using their exact text)
+Some text has been written by R.Thompson and other activity titles and descriptions have been copied from their respective websites.(if this was not an educational project, permission would have been sought before using their exact text).
 Any character names mentioned in any activities remain the property of their respective copyright owners.

 ### Logo
 The logo image was created from scratch using Adobe Photoshop.

 (the style is based on the film 'Raiders of the Lost Ark'

 ### Photos
-Hero image photo by Robert Collins on Unsplash Activity photos have been either downloaded from Unsplash, Google images or the venue/activity webiste.
+Hero image photo by Robert Collins on Unsplash.

+Activity photos have been either downloaded from Unsplash, Google images or the venue/activity website.
 These images remain the property of their respective copyright owners. (if this was not an educational project, permission would have been sought before using any unlicensed images)

 ### Code
 Thanks to the Stackoverflow and other communities & blogs for helping solve some issues/problems, some specific ones are listed below: